je-nunez/Querying_NYC_Single_Line_Street_Base/README.md

 The script `etl_NYC_Lion_Geodb_to_Shapefile.sh` does this.

-The GIS 'Shapefile' is composed by several files, and one of the mandatory files is in dBase IV DBF format: here there is an example of a 'Shapefile':
+The ESRI 'Shapefile' format is composed by several files, and one of the mandatory files is in dBase IV DBF format: here there is an example of a 'Shapefile':

      http://mapserver.org/input/vector/shapefiles.html